psu-libraries/researcher-metadata/README.md

 also a rake task, `rake group_duplicate_pubs`, which uses the same duplicate finding/grouping logic.
 Running this task will check every publication record in the database for possible duplicates and group them.

+Whenever suspected duplicate publication records are grouped as they're being imported, those records are also sometimes automatically hidden so that they do not appear as duplicates in API responses, user profiles, etc. until the duplication can be resolved.
+Because the publication data that we import from Pure is relatively clean, reliable, and free of duplication compared to some of the other data sources, we _don't_ automatically hide publications that have been imported from Pure when they're added to a duplicate group, but we _do_ automatically hide such publications imported from less reliable sources.
+This allows the data from the Pure import to be available to our users even while possible duplication remains to be resolved.

 ### Merging Duplicate Publication Records
 Whenever we import a new publication, we create a record in two different tables in the database.
 We create a record for the publication itself which contains the publication's metadata, and we create a record of the import which